How to Find The Best Undershirt For Sweat

-Natural, Water-Loving Fibers:
+Natural, Water-Loving Fibers

-- Linen: Linen is a natural fiber that is lightweight, breathable & absorbent.
+Linen is a natural fiber that is lightweight, breathable & absorbent.
 It also doesn’t cling to the body, which can keep you feeling cooler.

-Synthetic Water-Repelling Fibers:
+Synthetic Water-Repelling Fibers

-- Cotton/ Lycra Blend: While cotton is an absorbent fabric, when combined with lycra, it forms a heavy, deadly sweating combination.
+While cotton is an absorbent fabric, when combined with lycra, it forms a heavy, deadly sweating combination.

 Now that you know how natural and synthetic materials respond to wetness, it’s time to find the fabric that will work best for your needs.

 - Are you searching for an undershirt that will absorb sweat and keep it from showing through your dress shirts or outerwear?

 For example, if you’re seeking a workout shirt that keeps you feeling dry and comfortable, you may be disappointed by a natural cotton T-shirt that contains and conceals sweat.

-- If you suffer from hyperhidrosis and need to contain and conceal underarm sweat, it’s wise to avoid wearing moisture-wicking fabrics (made with synthetic materials) underneath your clothing because they will transfer sweat from the body to your dress shirt, making sweat marks more visible.
+- If you suffer from hyperhidrosis or heavy sweating, and need to contain and conceal underarm sweat, avoid wearing moisture-wicking fabrics underneath your clothing.
+Look for cotton or natural fabric options.

-YES - Natural fibers like cotton, linen or nylon
+Natural fibers like cotton, linen or nylon

-NO - Synthetic ones like polyester, rayon, spandex
+Synthetic ones like polyester, rayon, spandex

-NO - Wearing moisture-wicking fabrics (made with synthetic materials)
+Moisture-wicking fabrics (made with synthetic materials)

 Dry-wicking fabrics can be effective

 The Best Undershirt For Sweat

-When exercising, sweating heavily isn't just normal; it's expected.
+When exercising, sweating heavily isn't just normal, it's expected.
 Gaping sweat marks signal that you worked hard.

 Unfortunately, the same doesn't hold true in the business world.
 Sweating while working at your desk or giving an important speech only makes you appear nervous.